mialkin/docs/unix/linux/glossary.md

 ### systemctl

-The **systemctl** is a controlling interface and inspection tool for the widely-adopted init system and service manager systemd.
+The **systemctl** is a controlling interface and inspection tool for service manager systemd.

 ### systemd